cscart/docs/en/user_guide/mobile_app/faq.rst

    * *Support email*—the email address to which customers will send you feedback about your app.
 This address will be displayed on the page of your app in Google Play and Apple App Store.

-   * *Privacy Policy URL*—the link to the privacy policy page of your store.
+   * *Privacy Policy URL*—the link to the privacy policy page of your marketplace.

 .. important::